Oracy Intent, Implementation and Impact

 Nuffield Early Language Intervention (NELI)

-During the first several weeks of reception, children are assessed and identified by a language screening programme (Language Screen).
-Using this information, children which children are in greatest need of targeted language support will be targeted and receive intervention with a trained teaching assistant.
-NELI is designed for children aged 4-5 years and combines small group work with one-to-one sessions delivered by trained teaching assistants, targeting vocabulary, narrative skills, active listening and phonological awareness.
+During the first term of reception, children are assessed using a language screening programme which identifies gaps in language development.
+Using this information, the children in greatest need of targeted language support will be targeted and receive intervention with a trained adult.
+NELI is designed for children aged 4-5 years and combines small group work with one-to-one sessions targeting vocabulary, narrative skills, active listening and phonological awareness.
 At Prince Rock, we focus on small group sessions which are tailored to the needs of the children.
 Following the completion of NELI, children complete an exit assessment.
 If appropriate, NELI will also be completed in Y1 for those children who are at risk of falling behind.

 Blank Level Questioning